alopatindev/audacity-plugins/README.md

 - sox (tested with 14.4.2)
 - ruby (tested with 2.5.1)

+# Known Issues
+Audacity needs to be run from terminal in foreground mode (or else ffmpeg will send SIGTTOU and freeze Audacity).

 # License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by